ricardodani/holmes-web/README.md

 Installation
 ------------

-See [INSTALL.md](/INSTALL.md) to installation structions for development enviroments.
+See [INSTALL.md](/INSTALL.md) to installation instructions for development enviroments.